 - Data Rescue 6: Designed to meet the needs of regular home users and professionals alike, Data Rescue 6 is a capable software application that can recover files from flash drives on Mac and Windows.
 In addition to its data recovery capabilities, Data Rescue 6 offers a useful drive cloning feature that you can use to duplicate a potentially failing USB flash drive onto a healthy drive.

 How to Recover Files from USB with Disk Drill for Mac

 If you’ve never recovered deleted files before, it’s completely natural to feel intimidated by the process, afraid of causing more harm than good.
 In this section, we want to show that data recovery of a USB drive on Mac is something anyone can do — no expert knowledge or skills required!

-To recover files from a USB stick with Disk Drill for Mac:
+To recover files from a USB flash drive on Mac: